PopupMaker/Popup-Maker/readme.txt

 = v1.8.12 - 09/??/2019 =
 * Improvement: Changed hook that we initialize Ninja Forms on so that it can be disabled from theme functions.php.
 * Improvement: Don't load CF7 scripts if they are forced off.
+* Improvement: Fixed some old options checks that were always being detected as true resulting in minor performance improvements.

 = v1.8.11 - 08/18/2019 =
 * Improvement: Trigger window resize event when popups open to fix issues with some sliders & JS sized content.